 Neurotechnologies for Brain-Machine Interface Standards Roadmap Now Available for Public Comments!

 This roadmap provides an overview of the existing and developing standards in the field of neurotechnologies for brain-machine interfacing.
 The focus is on systems that provide a closed-loop interaction with artificial devices based on information extracted from measurements of activity in the nervous system.
 The document also includes recommendations on the priorities for standardization.
-Please download the standards roadmap (.pdf) and submit comments here by 29 May 2020.
+Please download the standards roadmap (PDF) and submit comments here.

 Interest in BMI/BCI is consistently growing and state-of-the-art research is currently being tested on its intended end-users.
 Translation from laboratory proof-of concepts to viable clinical and assistive solutions, as well as consumer applications entails a large set of challenges.

 The possibility of deploying and commercializing BMI/BCI-based solutions requires researchers, manufacturers, and regulatory bodies to ensure these devices comply with well-defined criteria on their safety and effectiveness.
 BMI/BCI systems typically require integration of multiple sub-components comprising measuring and analysis of neural activity, and provision of feedback to the user through different means (including displays, virtual reality systems, haptic interfaces and exo-skeletons, among others).
 The lack of specific standards on neurotechnologies for BMI/BCI hinders the interoperability, and regulatory compliance of new devices and in consequence, consists a barrier for industrial applications to access a wide market.